Blaaaaarg/MakefileScript/README.md

 > debug: run compiler with -g flag and add a debug command to the makefile

 -m
-> minimal: only create compiler commands in makefile
+> minimal: only create compiler commands in the makefile

 -d
 > compile by default: compile your project with make after the makefile has been completed